Event Scheduling and wp-cron

 About wp-cron

 The default WordPress cron functionality, called wp-cron, checks on each page load for scheduled tasks that are due to run.
-This means wp-cron is not a true UNIX cron and actually runs more or less often based solely on traffic.
+This means wp-cron is not a true server cron and fires solely based on traffic to the website.

 To leverage default wp-cron functionality there are a few options: